-After case adjudication, the respective analysis or analyses will be conducted using confirmed cases.
-The PPVs will be calculated as the number of confirmed cases divided by all successfully adjudicated cases.
-Confirmation of arteritic ION cases (secondary definition table 2) will be considered during chart review.
+Confirmation of arteritic ION cases (secondary definition Table 2) will be considered during chart review.
 However, if distinguishing arteritic ION cases during chart review is not feasible then arteritic ION cases will be identified as chart confirmed ION cases who met the secondary claims-based arteritic ION definition.
 For the cohort design outcomes of PMR, GCA, and ION, where the duration of follow-up is 183 days, the date of onset of the confirmed HOI will be the date of the ICD-10 code for both the RZV and comparator groups.
-For gout, which will be assessed via SCRI analysis, date of onset will also be the date of the ICD-10 code.
-However, for GBS, the earliest date of onset will be designated as the first date of the onset of signs and/or symptoms suggestive of GBS based on medical record review.
-This approach will provide greater accuracy for the true date of GBS onset versus date of hospitalization or claims codes, which is particularly important with the short risk and control intervals being used for the SCRI design.
+For gout and GBS, which will be assessed via SCRI analysis, date of onset will also be the date of the ICD-10 code.
+Additionally, for GBS, the first date of the onset of signs and/or symptoms suggestive of GBS based on medical record review, if available, will be recorded, and the time between symptom onset and diagnosis will be reported.
+This approach will provide contextualization for the true date of GBS onset versus date of hospitalization or claims codes, which is particularly important with the short risk and control intervals being used for the SCRI design.
 For the SCRI design outcome of SVT, the date of onset will be designated as the date of the ICD-10 code.
-Given that symptoms of SVT can be nonspecific (e.g., lightheadedness) and subject to patient recall, using the date of the ICD-10 code is preferred as this indicates when the patient has symptoms that prompt medical attention and would most likely have an electrocardiogram (EKG) at this time confirming SVT.
+Given that symptoms of SVT can be nonspecific (e.g., lightheadedness) and subject to patient recall, using the date of the ICD-10 code is preferred as this indicates when the patient has symptoms that prompt medical attention and would most likely have an EKG at this time confirming SVT.

 Additionally, the study team may decide to conduct sensitivity analyses incorporating additional levels of diagnostic certainty, for example, probable cases in addition to confirmed ones.
+The study team may also conduct analyses excluding cases of HOI if the medical record indicates symptom onset occurred prior to vaccination.